 You can start with Natural Cycles the day after removing the ring.

-After hormonal IUS
+After hormonal IUD

 After the contraceptive injection